Radio Caroline: 1972–1980: Mi Amigo rescued

-In 1972, MV Mi Amigo was bought for her scrap value at auction by enthusiast Gerard van Dam, who intended to use her as a free radio museum.
+In 1972, was bought for her scrap value at auction by enthusiast Gerard van Dam, who intended to use her as a free radio museum.
 O'Rahilly promised financial backing if van Dam could return the ship to broadcasting condition.

 The ship anchored off the Dutch coastal resort of Scheveningen and was serviced and operated from the Netherlands.
 That autumn various tests, consisting of continuous music, were made on 259 metres.
 The station restarted just before Christmas as Radio 199 but soon became Radio Caroline, with a Top 40 format.
 DJs Chris Cary, broadcasting as Spangles Muldoon (who was also station manager), Andy Archer, Paul Alexander, Norman Barrington, Steve England, Johnny Jason and Peter Chicago (real name Peter Murtha) manned the station.

 In late 1972, Radio Caroline had money problems.
 On 28 December, unpaid crew cut the Mi Amigos generator fuel line and departed.
 Later that day, the Dutch Royal Navy returned the crew and fighting broke out on board.
 Two days later, Mi Amigo was towed to IJmuiden and seized because of unpaid bills.
 Because of the Christmas holidays, no solicitors were available to issue a writ and the ship lay in Amsterdam harbour until O'Rahilly arranged for it to be towed back to sea.
 The ship was further delayed by hull damage, and repaired before writs could be issued.